 So, I started the day continuing to hike along the levees for about 10 miles.
 At 9:30 a.m.
 I ran into four people and two air boats up on the levee.
 What the heck?!
 Turns out they were boating for the day and taking a break.
 The air boat propellers can push the boats up on land, and there’s a protective coating underneath so the hulls don’t get ruined.
 So they were just chilling out on the levee (and drinking beer already!).

-The levee trail ends at Buckhead Ridge and is supposed to continue along another levee.
+Well, the levee trail ends at Buckhead Ridge and is supposed to continue along another levee.
 But it’s under construction and there’s a road-walk detour.
-The detour is 6 miles longer than the real trail, so I had Moon Shadow shuttle me up the road 6 miles.
+The detour is six miles longer than the real trail, so I had Moon Shadow shuttle me up the road six miles.
 It was dangerous highway walking anyway.

 Six miles up the road put me in the middle of Okeechobee.
 There are a lot of Snowbirds here, as there probably are in most parts of Florida, and they’re easy to spot.
 I ran into a bunch of them when I stopped in at Dairy Queen for a cone.

-Once I got off Highway 70 things were fine.
-I was on another road route for the final miles of the day, but at least few cars were on the road and it was peaceful.
+Once I got off Highway 70, things were fine.
+I was on another road route for the final miles of the day, but luckily only a few cars were on the road and it was peaceful.
 This was a day I’m glad to put behind me.